tumaer/SciML/lecture/ae.md

 ## Principal Component Analysis

 To further discern information in our data which is not required for our defined task, be it classification or regression, we can apply principal component analysis to reduce the dimensionality.
-Principal component analysis finds the optimal linear map from a $D$-dimensional input, to the design matrix on a $K$-dimensional space.
-Expressing this relation in probabilistic terms we speak of a linear map $D \rightarrow K$ with maximum variance $\Longrightarrow$ "autocorrelation" of the input data.
+Principal component analysis finds the optimal linear map from a $D$-dimensional input to the design matrix on a $K$-dimensional space.
+Expressing this relation in probabilistic terms, we speak of a linear map $D \rightarrow K$ with maximum variance $\Longrightarrow$ "autocorrelation" of the input data.
 This linear map can be written the following way in matrix notation:

 ```{figure} ../imgs/encoder/ae_svd_dataset.png
 ---